csabapalfi/robust-javascript/README.md

 The original idea is specific to TCP/IP but can be generalized to all programs that read, parse and process user input, file formats or other structured data.

-Actually maybe instead of accepting anything a program can interpret how about a program:
+Actually maybe instead of accepting anything (that a program can interpret) how about a program:

 * be explicit about what it accepts
 * is outspoken about technical errors